paintparty/fireworks/README.md

 ```
 pId         nCalls   Min   Max    Mean  MAD    Clock   Total

-:fireworks  1,000    5ms   19ms   6ms   ±10%   6.33s   49%
+:fireworks  1,000    4ms   19ms   5ms   ±10%   5.20s   46%
-:pprint     1,000    6ms   11ms   7ms   ±9%    6.58s   51%
+:pprint     1,000    5ms   11ms   6ms   ±9%    6.12s   54%
 ```
-Even with all the specific formatting and syntax colorization, the performance of printing values with Fireworks in JVM Clojure is basically on par with `clojure.pprint/pprint`.
+Even with all the specific formatting and syntax colorization, the performance of printing the values (in this test) with Fireworks (in JVM Clojure) is on average 1.2x faster than `clojure.pprint/pprint`.

 <br>